NFOK17001U Food Processing

 Reflect on the interplay between unit operations along a process line

-Identify how to improve sustainability in food processing
+Identify how to improve product properties and sustainability in food processing

 Identify process steps suitable for process analysis and control